The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 - Place them in the north-facing or west-facing window to avoid direct sunlight exposure.

-- Alternatively, you can keep them in the south-facing window if other directions fail to provide ample sunlight.
+- Alternatively, you can keep them in the south-facing window if other directions lack ample sunlight.

 Anthurium cutucuense tolerates water and thrives in evenly moist soil; however, it does not need watering daily.